xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rflash.1.rst

 \ **-d=**\ \ *data_directory*\

- Used for Supermicro systems only.
+ Used for IBM Power S822LC for Big Data systems only.
 Specifies the directory where the \ **pUpdate**\  utility and at least one of BMC or PNOR update files are located.
 The utility and update files can be downloaded from FixCentral.